kobaidze3/commerce/NEW_FILE.md

 # NEW_FILE.md

-# Additional remarks
+# Updated Content

-This file is created as per the request to add a new Markdown file in the root directory of the repository.
+This file has been updated to reflect the required changes.
+The new content replaces the existing content in the file.